 Buy-to-let mortgages - setting up for a limited company

-The buy-to-let market in Edinburgh and surrounding areas continues to be buoyant partly due to relatively low interest rates and increasingly rental yields.
+The buy-to-let market in Edinburgh and surrounding areas continue to be buoyant partly due to relatively low interest rates and increasing rental yields.
 HMRC however have introduced a number of changes to initial costs and the way income tax relief on rental income is calculated.

 We have seen an increase in clients looking at purchasing buy-to-let opportunities through their own limited company rather than as an individual which was much more common in the past.
 If you are considering this option it is important you understand the advantages, disadvantages and responsibilities associated with this course of action.
 We would always highly recommend clients seek independent tax and legal advice before proceeding at this course of action is not always the best way to proceed in all circumstances.

 As mentioned above, the amount of buy-to-let tax relief for individual landlords will be progressively cut from a maximum of 45% to 20% for higher rate tax payers, but this change does not affect limited companies.